MyNameIsOka/coinjoin_fetcher/readme.md

     - fetch results from remote
     - set file name according to dates
 3. Parallelize calculation
 4. Use a proper DB
+5. Fetch available results

 # Prerequisites